carlosdoki/aws-elb-monitoring-extension/README.md

 - [ELB Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/elb-metricscollected.html)

 ## Credentials Encryption
-Please visit [this page](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397) to get detailed instructions on password encryption.
+Please visit [this page](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397) to get detailed instructions on accountAccessKey encryption.
 The steps in this document will guide you through the whole process.

 ## Extensions Workbench
 Workbench is an inbuilt feature provided with each extension in order to assist you to fine tune the extension setup before you actually deploy it on the controller.
 Please review the following document on [How to use the Extensions WorkBench](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-the-Extensions-WorkBench/ta-p/30130)